finkel-lang/finkel/doc/contents/building-package.rst

 Building Cabal Package
 ======================

-To build a cabal package with Finkel, make a cabal configuration file as in the Haskell cabal package, but with custom setup script and some build tool and package dependencies.
+To build a cabal package with Finkel, make a cabal configuration file as in the Haskell cabal package, but with some build tool and package dependencies.

 .. note::